Robin Shepherd

-Robin Shepherd (born 6 January 1968) is a British-born political commentator and analyst.
+Robin Shepherd (born 6 January 1968) is an Anglo-American advisor, and analyst specializing in the intersection of AI, political economy, and geopolitics.

+He is currently writing a book on democracy and the digital revolution entitled, Freedom Reloaded: Democracy's Return to Supremacy in the Digital Age.
+He was most recently a Global Fellow at the Washington DC-based Wilson Center, and an Advisor at Strider Technologies, a leading cyber security and international intelligence firm based in Salt Lake City.
 Formerly a senior fellow, running the Europe programme, at Chatham House (The Royal Institute of International Affairs) in London, he has also held fellowships with a number of leading think tanks in the United States and Europe including the Woodrow Wilson International Center for Scholars, the Center for Strategic and International Studies, and the German Marshall Fund of the United States.
-Shepherd is Executive Director, North America for GLOBSEC, Central and eastern Europe's pre-eminent think tank dedicated to democracy and international security.
+Shepherd was Executive Director, North America for GLOBSEC, Central and eastern Europe's pre-eminent think tank dedicated to democracy and international security.
 He previously served as vice president of the Halifax International Security Forum.

 Shepherd began his working life as a journalist, in which capacity he worked for Reuters and The Times.

 Early life and education

 Born in Ilkley, West Yorkshire, Shepherd attended Ilkley Grammar School, a state school in the north of England.
 He studied Russian at the School of Slavonic and East European Studies - which today forms part of University College London - and gained a master's degree in political theory from the London School of Economics.